 - During competition, the emergency equipment will be in the tunnel behind the third base dugout.

 - Equipment includes

 - One tall/large spine board.

-- o Appropriate straps and restraints for the spine board.
+- Appropriate straps and restraints for the spine board.

-- o Cervical collars.
+- Cervical collars.

-- o Sam splints, vacuum splints.
+- Sam splints, vacuum splints.

-- o Crutches.
+- Crutches.

-- o \AED
+- AED

 - An AED is located in the training room during practices.